photocat/photocat/README.md

 - 👋 Hi, my name is Andrii
 - 👨🏻‍💻 I'm developer from Ukraine
 - 👀 I’m interested in JS Frameworks
-- 📬 Ping me in telegrame @Ph0t0cat
+- 📬 Ping me in telegram @Ph0t0cat

 <!---
 photocat/photocat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.